finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Synchronize dice across all connected players in *Play Mode*
 - Synchronize points across all connected players in *Play Mode*
 - Show indication of when a deck is shuffled in *Play Mode*
-- Consolidate 4 zones viewer buttons to 2 buttons that change contextually and make it only have 1 orientation in *Play Mode*
 - Allow automatic deletion of empty decks in *Play Mode*
 - Allow players to share a deck in *Play Mode*
 - Create new zone for search results when adding cards from the *Card Search/Filter Menu* in *Play Mode*